whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/github/github-cheatsheet.md

       branches = branch -a
       remotes = remote -v

-...or type in the command-line:
+…or type in the command-line:

 ```bash
 git config --global alias.new_alias git_function